27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 It preserves many icons that represent a cultural tradition of more than four centuries of art and the rich history of indigenous cultures.

-Oaxaca is home to friendly people with many talents and a wealth of cultural events that attract travelers from all over the world.
+Oaxaca is home to friendly people with many talents and a wealth of cultural events that attract travelers worldwide.

-The city’s grandeur is best experienced at the many different festivals that take place throughout the year.
-These festivals showcase not only the essence and heart of this destination but also its people.
+The city’s grandeur is best experienced at the many festivals that occur throughout the year.
+These festivals showcase the essence and heart of this destination and its people.

 Carnival time is a time of joy and fills the city with sound and color.
 Holy Week is a time of reflection and respect for the city’s religiosity.